haraldfianbakken/Fianbakken.WebAutomation/README.md

 # Installation
 Documentation is under construction...
-Module is to be publised to PSGet and should be installed through PSGet / Install-Module
+Module is should be published under the Powershell gallery or PSGet and should be installed through Install-Module

 # Usage